-- ✓ Over the last 2+ months, staff has met weekly (and generally more than once weekly) to discuss the SWIFT project intake tool, as well as frequent meetings with ESRI staff, RIDOT, and RIPTA.

-- ✓ Staff has broken the intake down to categories relevant to the LRTP sections, including:

-- o Connect People & Places

-- o Maintain Transportation Infrastructure
+- ✓ Over the last 2+ months, staff has met weekly (and generally more than once weekly) to discuss the SWIFT project intake tool, as well as frequent meetings with ESRI staff, RIDOT, and RIPTA. - ✓ Staff has broken the intake down to categories relevant to the LRTP sections, including: - Connect People & Places - Maintain Transportation Infrastructure

-- o Environmental Sustainability
+- Environmental Sustainability

-- o Economic Growth
+- Economic Growth

 - Strengthen Communities (Equity)

 - Value to Local Authority

-✓ Geoprocessed layers for intake have been completed with map service, queried questions are almost completed, and staff is currently completing the scored values associated with each category.
+- ✓ Geoprocessed layers for intake have been completed with map service, queried questions are almost completed, and staff is currently completing the scored values associated with each category.